 Frozen Shoulder and Diabetes

 I Have Diabetes.
 What Is My Risk of Developing a Frozen Shoulder?

 What is the relationship between frozen shoulder and diabetes?
 People with diabetes have an increased risk of developing adhesive capsulitis.
 Excess glucose can adhere to the cells, damaging the connective tissue which makes up the joints.
 Other conditions that can put you at risk include autoimmune or endocrine disorders, open heart surgery or upper spine disk diseases.

-When do you need to see doctor?
+When do you need to see doctor for frozen shoulder treatment?

 If you feel that you may be suffering from frozen shoulder you’ll want to consult your doctor immediately.
 They will be able to give a precise diagnosis, and then provide you with the required level of treatment.
 The most common treatment methods include anti-inflammatory medication, hot or cold compresses, manipulation of the shoulder, and are operating in the most severe cases.

 Frozen shoulder can be very disturbing regardless of the level of activity you take part in.
 Fortunately, there are many treatment options that you can consider if you have a frozen shoulder too far out of control.
 Remember, your best bet is to consult a doctor to get a proper diagnosis.